infusionsoft/mickael-test-2024.11/sdks/core/typescript/PreReleaseApi.md

 const request: PreReleaseApiPatchUserUsingPATCHRequest = {
     // user_id
   userId: "user_id_example",
-    // An optional list of fields to be updated.
-If set, only the provided fields will be updated and others will be skipped. (optional)
+    // An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped. (optional)
   updateMask: [
     "address",
   ],